teklynk/LynkSpace/README.md

 # LynkSpace

-Enable .htaccess by editing your sites-enabled config files:
+Enable .htaccess by editing your sites-enabled config files: example

 ```